DRAE-MLP/VIC-on-Clustering/README.md

 **Objective**

-Find the best partition to discretize the continuous target variable ‘score_change’ in order to improve the identification of latent fingerprints.
-The goal was to find the partition that maximizes the evaluation metric.
+Find the best partition to discretize the continuous target variable ‘score_change’ and the best classifier for its prediction.

 ## Libraries Used